QuantuMechanix8/Lost-And-Found/ideas.md

 - Not particularly novel idea
 - May be difficult to get calendar data from users
 - Base app might be too narrow as it is only a single feature of scheduling for multiple users
+- Not much application outside of this project - we probably couldn't turn it into a whole product afterwards (if we wanted to do that)